 - ½ tablespoon of your favorite hot sauce feel free to use less, if you don't like spicy food

 - 4 Large red potatoes

 - 4 cups of yellow pre-cooked cornmeal Masarepa

-- 3 Tbsp of bacon fat If you don’t have a jar bacon fat laying around, you can use lard
+- 3 tablespoon of bacon fat If you don’t have a jar bacon fat laying around, you can use lard

 - 2 cups of vegetable oil for frying

 - Place potatoes in a medium saucepan and cover with water and boil until tender.
 Once cooked, remove potatoes and allow them to cool.
 Once cooled, you’ll be able to easily peel off the potato skins and then chop the potatoes.